mpv-player/mpv/README.md

 ## License

-GPLv2 "or later" by default, LGPLv2.1 "or later" with `--enable-lgpl`.
+GPLv2 "or later" by default, LGPLv2.1 "or later" with `-Dgpl=false`.
 See [details.](https://github.com/mpv-player/mpv/blob/master/Copyright)

 ## History